 Rudder HS students in grades 9, 10, and 11 will have the opportunity to take a PSAT exam on October 12, 2022.
 9th graders will take the PSAT 8/9, 10th & 11th graders will take the PSAT/NMSQT.
 RHS students are automatically registered so they do not need to sign-up/register to take the exams.

 The PSAT provides practice for the SAT and qualifies students with high enough scores as National Merit Finalists.
-The test will be administered October 14, 2020.
-Registration will be open September TBD.
-BISD pays for all 10th and 11th grade students to take the PSAT.
-All 9th graders are automatically registered to take the PSAT 8/9 free of charge on this day as well. (more info: https://goo.gl/LLSEjJ)
+BISD pays for all students to take these exams.

-Scores typically arrive on campus during the week of Fall final exams and are distributed in January.
+When College Board releases scores, we will notify students and parents and mail a copy of results home.
 For information on score interpretation after the test, students should visit www.collegeboard.org and login to "My College QuickStart" using the individualized access code printed on their score sheet.

 National Merit Semifinalists are announced in September.
 Approximately 1.5 million students in about 22,000 high schools take the PSAT.
 Of those students, about 16,000 are named National Merit Semifinalists and about 34,000 earn Commended designation.

 Bryan ISD now in ACT SCHOOL DAY!
 ACT School Day for JUNIORS is March 28, 2023.!
 The cost to take the exam is $35.
 The ACT® test, a curriculum-based educational and career planning tool, is the leading college readiness assessment in the United States.
 As the capstone of our college and career readiness solutions, the ACT is based on what students learn in high school.
 Since 2007, students in more than 47 states have earned college-reportable scores taking the ACT in their own classrooms through ACT State and District testing.